 Aarti Mathur, M.D., FACS, is an experienced, fellowship-trained endocrine surgeon in the Johns Hopkins Division of Surgical Oncology and an associate professor of surgery at the Johns Hopkins University School of Medicine.
 Dr. Mathur sees patients at The Johns Hopkins Hospital in Baltimore and at Sibley Memorial Hospital in Washington, D.C.
-She is board certified in general surgery by the American Board of Surgery.

 Dr. Mathur earned her medical degree at the University of Texas.
 She completed a general surgery residency at MedStar Georgetown University Hospital, followed by fellowships at the National Cancer Institute, where she studied immunotherapy and surgical oncology for several years, performed endocrine surgery research and cared for patients with advanced oncologic diseases.
 Dr. Mathur also completed a fellowship in endocrine surgery at the Johns Hopkins University School of Medicine.